 Alameda @ Liberty Park

-This discussion has been updated to reflect the Feb 2024 designs from County’s DPW.
+This has been updated to reflect the current implementation of the roadway.

 Summary of Concerns/Issues: